Filtra tu búsqueda

 Euskadi, transitioning to the new industry

-Under the leadership of Cristina Oyón, director of Technology, Innovation and Sustainability of SPRI Group, the “Women in Manufacturing” Expert Group has gathered 25 experts from companies from different industries, international organizations and research centers from four continents. to discuss the situation of women in Industry and identify best practices and recommendations to improve their access, thrive and leadership in industrial companies.
+Under the leadership of Cristina Oyón, director of Technology, Innovation and Sustainability of SPRI Group, the “Women in Manufacturing” Expert Group has gathered 25 experts from companies from different industries, international organizations and research centers from four continents to discuss the situation of women in Industry and identify best practices and recommendations to improve their access, thrive and leadership in industrial companies.
 The conclusions of the meetings are the basis of the reports prepared for the World Economic Foundation, included below.

 logo BWOMENIN